 We have found that "urban myths" about degree requirements occasionally appear on campus.
 These persistent rumors have no basis in fact.
 The best sources of information are: the online catalog, department chairs (majors and minors), Registrar's Office, faculty advisors, and the Office of Academic Deans.

 Here are some of the more persistent myths, with the correct information:

 If you major in an interdisciplinary area, you can't declare a minor.

 Not true.
-Students majoring in some designated interdisciplinary majors do not have to declare a minor, but they may do so if they wish.
-However, all students who declare two majors may not also declare a minor; she may, instead, though complete a Nexus or five-college certificate.
+Students with an interdisciplinary major may also declare a minor if they wish.
+However, students who declare two majors may not also declare a minor; she may, instead, though complete a Nexus or five-college certificate.

 If I do not attend a class it will be dropped automatically from my schedule.

-If the instructor writes my name down on the class roll or adds me to the ella roster, am I then registered for that course?
+If the instructor writes my name down on the class roll or adds me to the Moodle roster, am I then registered for that course?

 No, you are not registered.
-The only way you are registered for a course is when you formally register via the online registration system, ISIS.
+The only way to be registered for a course is to formally register via the online registration system, ISIS.
 Being informed by a faculty member that you are in the class will not constitute an add.
 Students must follow College policy regarding adding a class.
 If you do not add the course through the online registration system, you may not receive credit for that class even if you complete the semester.

 If I do not live in a residence hall or on campus, it is not necessary to carry 12 academic credits.

 Not true.
 All full-time students are required to carry at least 12 academic credits.
 Physical education courses are not granted academic credit and do not count toward your enrollment status.